ThomasMarches/hub-project-orchestrator/README.md

 - **Postgres**: An open-source relational database, notable for its extensibility and SQL compliance.
 - **Mongo**: A NoSQL database recognized for its scalability and flexibility.

+#### Potential configurations

+- **Git**: Availabality to create a git repository linked to the newly created project.
+- **Continuous Integration**: Availability to setup CI pipelines related to the chosen technology stack.

 ### Usage